 What is a Synchronous Motor?

-A synchronous motor is an AC motor that runs exactly at synchronous speed, which means the rotor speed is synchronized with the rotating magnetic field of the stator.
+A synchronous motor is an AC motor that runs precisely at synchronous speed, meaning the rotor rotates in step with the rotating magnetic field generated by the stator.

 Key Features of Synchronous Motor